L4ur3nsk1s/CS-1.6-TriggerBot/README.md

 # CS-1.6-TriggerBot
-CS 1.6 TriggerBot using python and extra modules
+CS 1.6 TriggerBot using python and ahk, pyautogui modules